State-of-the-Edge/glossary/edge-glossary.md

 See also: [Interconnection](#interconnection)
 ### Internet Exchange Point (IXP)

-Places in which large network providers converge for the direct exchange of traffic.
+Places in which large network providers, among other entities, converge for the direct exchange of traffic.
 A typical service provider will access tier 1 global providers and their networks via IXPs, though they also serve as meet points for like networks.
 IXPs are sometimes referred to as Carrier Hotels because of the many different organizations available for traffic exchange and peering.
 The internet edge may often connect to an IXP.

 See also: [Internet Edge](#internet-edge)
 ### IP Aggregation